Frank3040/Analysis_Algorithm/README.md

                 sum_max = current_sum
                 best_list = list[i:j+1]

-    # Then this function prints both, the maximun sum and the best list
+    # Then this function prints both, the maximun sum and the sublist that owns it.
     print(best_list)
     print(sum_max)
 ~~~